cirrina/ctg-rnaseq/README.md

     - `./scripts/nextflow.params.project_id`
     - `iem.rscript.log`
     - `./multiqc-ctg/`.
 The multiqc-ctg analysis is run on all sequencing and project specific files and folders, including the Illumina runfolder and full bcl2fastq demultiplexing folder.
 Thus includes more information than the multiqc sent to customer.
+  + **note** as of v1.0 not all relevant files are copied/transfered.

-### Detailed Pipeline steps:
+## Detailed Pipeline steps:

-1. `rnaseq-primer` step.
+1. **rnaseq-primer**
   a.
-Generate a project work folder based on the `project_id` flag (-i) and the `project_root` parameter.
+Create **work folder** based on the `project_id` flag (-i) and the `project_root` parameter.
 The pipeline executables and config files are copied and run from whitin the project directory.
-a. `iem-samplesheet-processor.R`.
-Process the SampleSheet and generate two SampleSheets used for script (one for demux and one for data analysis).
+  b.
+Run Rscript `iem-samplesheet-processor.R` to validate and generate modified SampleSheets for downstream analyses.
+    + Input: IEM style SampleSheet with some modifications (see SampleSheet below).
+    + Output: Tow sample sheets (`SampleSheet-2021_070-ctg.csv` and `SampleSheet-2021_070-demux.csv`) and a logfile (`iem.rscript.log`) that is used by `rnaseq-primer` to generate parameters file `nextflow.params.2021_070` used for the main nextflow sctipt.

     + illegal characters are removed.
     + Column settings are cross checked against database
-  + Indexes are cross-checked and replaced if needed a.
+    + Indexes are cross-checked and replaced if needed

-1. `rnaseq-driver` & `nextflow-main`
+  c. output: nextflow parameters file: `nextflow.params.2021_070`

+2. **rnaseq-driver & nextflow-main**
 Write run & project specific parameters: `nextflow.params.XXX`
 * `Demultiplexing` (bcl2fastq): Converts raw basecalls to fastq, and demultiplex samples based on index (https://support.illumina.com/content/dam/illumina-support/documents/documentation/software_documentation/bcl2fastq/bcl2fastq2-v2-20-software-guide-15051736-03.pdf).